 Expat car import scheme could raise EGP 50 bn worth of FX -Maait

-A scheme to allow expat Egyptians to import cars into Egypt and draw back customs and other fees at a later date could raise USD 2.5 bn in FX: Expats could send some EGP 50 bn (c.
+A scheme to allow expat Egyptians to import cars into Egypt and draw back customs and other fees at a later date could raise USD 2.5 bn in FX: Expats could send more than EGP 50 bn (c.
 USD 2.5 bn) into Egypt under a cabinet program that will allow Egyptians living abroad to buy new cars in exchange for hard currency, Finance Minister Mohamed Maait said in an interview with Bloomberg Asharq (watch, runtime: 19:07).
 Maait was speaking on the sidelines of the IMF / World Bank meetings, which concluded yesterday.

 How will this work?
 Cabinet hasn’t released details, but we expect expats abroad will be required to buy through authorized local distributors, who will place orders with manufacturers and assemblers and bring the cars into Egypt.
 Buyers will pay customs fees, VAT, and other taxes upfront in FX.
 They will then receive a full rebate on the dues in five years’ time — paid EGP at the USD-EGP exchange rate at that time and without interest.
 Cabinet unveiled the contours of the program last week.

 The scheme will see the state ultimately forgo some EGP 20-25 bn in customs fees, VAT, schedule tax and development fees, Maait said.

 The state is hoping to see domestic distributors import between 300-500k cars in the four month window during which the scheme will run — a significant jump from average annual car imports of 150k a year, Maait said.